 Zoonoses - Hedgehogs can carry all sorts of bacteria (Salmonella, E Coli etc) and also ringworm which can be transmitted to humans, I think there are about 14 different things which we can catch from them.

-To inject under the skin, pull up a few spines with your (left if you are right handed) hand around the hog’s neck/upper body and with your (right) hand inject just under the skin, so the tip of the needle feels free and is not in the muscle at about 45 degree angle.
+To inject under the skin, pull up a few spines with your (left if you are right handed) hand and with your (right) hand inject just under the skin, so the tip of the needle feels free and is not in the muscle at about 45 degree angle.
 We all wear disposable gloves now when working with hogs, this photo was taken before I did!
 Please ignore bare hands, bad practice!

 Most hogs will fall into the following categories: